How-to Cards

 • Users of bio.tools will be able to explore the most relevant parts of your documentation very quickly, helping them to make a faster decision about using your tool.
 For example, it is often a relief to quickly see that a bioinformatics tool has an explicit step-by-step tutorial, and that a web visualization framework has a complete useful API reference.

-Include the (interesting) relations to other tools.
-This adds a bit more interesting data to both search engines and statisticians who process bio.tools content, and gives an documentation of possible “use-cases”.
+Similarly, include the (interesting) relations to other tools.
+This gives a little more data to both search engines and statisticians who process bio.tools content, and gives a documentation of possible “use-cases”.

 Proper labeling#